Rental Assistance Program (RAP)

 GOBHI has a program that serves Sherman, Gilliam, Wheeler, Grant, Harney, Lake, Malheur, Baker, Union, Wallowa, Umatilla, and Morrow counties through Community Counseling Solutions.
 The State of Oregon’s Oregon Health Authority is the sponsor and funder of this program.

 How it Works

-A person must be determined to have a Serious Mental Illness as defined by the state of Oregon in OAR 309-032-0311(17).
+To participate in the program the person must have a diagnosis of a serious mental illness as defined by the state of Oregon in OAR 309-032-0311(17).

 The OAR states:

 “Serious Mental Illness” means a psychiatric condition experienced by an individual who is 18 years of age or older and who is:

 (a) Diagnosed by a QMHP as suffering from a serious mental disorder as defined in Oregon Revised Statutes (ORS) 426.495 which includes, but is not limited to conditions such as schizophrenia, affective disorder, paranoid disorder and other disorders which manifest psychotic symptoms that are not solely a result of a developmental disability, epilepsy, drug abuse or alcoholism; and which continue for more than one year, or

 (b) Is impaired to an extent which substantially limits the individual’s consistent ability to function in one or more of the following areas: